Honda e review

-Engines, performance and drive
+Motors, performance and drive

 The Honda e delivers exactly what you want from a capable supermini.
 It drives nicely, it’s comfortable and refined, while also being able to inject a sense of fun into even the shortest of journeys.

 It gets independent suspension all round, so the ride is pretty settled, although it can get a little fidgety on undulating roads.
-That wheel-at-each-corner stance makes the car feel quite stable at high speeds, although it should be said that the e feels completely refined around town – it’s just about as agreeable a way to navigate urban roads as any other noisier fossil fuel rival.
+That wheel-at-each-corner stance makes the car feel quite stable at high speeds, although it should be said that the e feels completely refined around town – it’s just about as agreeable a way to navigate urban roads as any other noisier fossil-fuel rival.

-Engines, 0-60 acceleration and top speed
+0-62mph acceleration and top speed

-MPG, CO2 and running costs
+Range, charging and running costs

 You also get a three-pin cable, although it’s really only suitable as a back-up or for emergency use, because a full charge this way takes almost 15 hours.